SiliconLabs/SimplicityConnect-android/README.md

 - **Motion**: Control a 3D render of a Silicon Labs Thunderboard or Dev Kit that follows the phyiscal board movements.
 - **Environment**: Read and display the data from the on-board sensors on a Silicon Labs Thunderboard or Dev Kit.
 - **Wi-Fi Commissioning**: Commission a Wi-Fi device over BLE.
+- **Bluetooth Electronic Shelf Labels (ESL)**: Adds and commissions ESL tags to the system network by scanning the tag's QR code with the mobile device's camera and provides the user a UI to view the list commissioned tags and control them.

 ## Development Features
 EFR Connect helps developers create and troubleshoot Bluetooth applications running on Silicon Labs’ BLE hardware.
 Here’s a rundown of some example functionalities.